Ischia: Villa La Colombaia

 Villa La Colombaia is located in Lacco Ameno and Forio territories.
-Surrounded by a park, the villa (called "The Dovecote") was commissioned by Luigi Patalano, a famous local socialist and journalist.
+Surrounded by a park, the villa (called "The Dovecote") was made by Luigi Patalano, a famous local socialist and journalist.
 It is now the seat of a cultural institution and museum dedicated to Luchino Visconti.
 The institution promotes cultural activities such as music, cinema, theatre, art exhibitions, workshops and cinema reviews.
 The villa and the park are open to the public.